 - Reducing bycatch as much as possible -- bycatch is the term for unwanted fish caught during a harvest

 While the NMFS oversees marine (or saltwater) fisheries, the United States Fish and Wildlife Service is in charge of America's freshwater fisheries.
 Every state has its own fishery department in charge of maintaining and regulating the freshwater fisheries in that state.
 That includes all lakes, ponds, rivers and streams.
 Like their marine counterparts, freshwater fish managers have to balance conservation with economic considerations.
 There are dozens of laws and regulations on the federal, state and local level that protect freshwater fisheries.

 Fish managers work closely with local scientists, politicians and fishermen to create an FMP that protects both the environment and the economic wellbeing of the fishing industry.
 While some measures may cause fishermen to suffer a short-term reduction in revenue, the goal is to create a sustainable industry that is both profitable and sustainable.

-To learn more about fish managers and related topics, take a look at the links on the next page.
+To learn more about fish managers and related topics, take a look at the links below.

 - Do fish feel pain?